ejeliot/turtle/README.md

 ### 0.0.2

-Restructuring and improvements to command line parameters and usage
+Restructuring and improvements to command line parameters and usage:

-* Changes:
-  - Command line parameters changed:
+* Command line parameters changed:
-    + Commands are entered without prefix.
+  - Commands are entered without prefix.
-    + Options can be set with -- prefix.
+  - Options can be set with -- prefix.
   - Config file can be set using three ways:
     1. Using default config file: turtle.conf.
     2. Using environment variable TURTLE_CONFIG.
     3. Using command line parameter --config=<filename>.
-  - Use of internal mysqli method to run SQL migration instead of standalone mysql executable.
+* Use of internal mysqli method to run SQL migration instead of standalone mysql executable.
-  - Display failed query in multi query migrations.
+* Display failed query in multi query migrations.
-  - Extracted methods for messaging: 'error', 'success', 'message', and 'abort'.
+* Extracted methods for messaging: 'error', 'success', 'message', and 'abort'.
-  - Always trying to use COMMIT/ROLLBACK.
+* Always trying to use COMMIT/ROLLBACK.
 Ignored with MyISAM, but works with InnoDB.
-  - Implemented functional dry run support.
+* Implemented functional dry run support.
-  - Added help message.
+* Added help message.
-  - Added automatic timestamping to migrations table scheme.
+* Added automatic timestamping to migrations table scheme.
-  - Added storing of applied migration(s) to migration table.
+* Added storing of applied migration(s) to migration table.
-  - Fix minor issue with method name: 'get_full_path' instead of 'get_full_filename'.
+* Fix minor issue with method name: 'get_full_path' instead of 'get_full_filename'.
-  - Fix minor issue with undefined variable $filename in method 'mark' (now '_mark').
+* Fix minor issue with undefined variable $filename in method 'mark' (now '_mark').
-  - Added annotations.
+* Added annotations.

  ### 0.0.1